Thinking about visiting St. Petersburg’s Fort De Soto Park During a Holiday Weekend? Maybe the following pictures will help you make a decision.

-“But why is it called a park if I had only seen a beach? ” The thing is, Fort De Soto Park is a chain of five interconnected islands or keys, that provides 1,136 acres of parkland and beach and a diverse ecology.
-Besides, I like to take more pictures of the beach than of the “park”.
+“But why is it called a park if I had only seen a beach? ” The thing is, Fort De Soto Park is a chain of five interconnected islands or keys, that provides 1,136 acres of parkland, beach, and diverse ecology.
+Besides, I like to take more pictures of the beach than the “park”.

 The park attracts more than three million visitors per year, and the truth is, it has always drawn people.
-First, it was the Native Americans, then the Spaniards came, and after that, the United States Military thought it was pretty nice too.
+First, it was the Native Americans, then the Spaniards came, and after that, the United States Military.

 One of the two sets of cannons that can rotate 360Degreess at the Historic Fort.

-This area, specifically Egmont and Mullet Keys had been eyed for years as a strategic place that could be used for military defense.
+This area, specifically Egmont and Mullet Key had been eyed for years as strategic locations that could be used for military defense.
 Because of this, it was prohibited to buy the land for private use or development.

 It wasn’t until 1898 that construction started, and surprisingly the project stayed within budget, at a whopping $155,000 USD (this would be more than $4M in today’s money).